stpope/CSL6/README.md

 you could write the following.
 The runTest() function is a test aid that simply plays the given unit generator for the specified time.

-    /// Apply a glissando and swell to a sine oscillator with LineSegments
+    /// Apply a glissando and swell to a sine oscillator with LineSegments ///

     void testSweep() {
-        Osc vox;                                    // Create a wave-table oscillator LineSegment gliss(3, 40, 5000);             // Create 2 line-segmentsl first the freq line (dur, val1, val2)
+        Osc vox;                                    // Create an oscillator (defaults to a sine) LineSegment gliss(3, 40, 5000);             // Create the freq line-segment (dur, val1, val2)
-        LineSegment swell(3, 0.000001, 0.5);        // the ampl line gets louder
+        LineSegment swell(3, 0.000001, 0.5);        // The ampl line-segment gets louder
-        vox.setFrequency(gliss);                    // apply freq function to vox vox.setScale(swell);                        // apply ampl function to vox
+        vox.setFrequency(gliss);                    // Apply freq function to vox vox.setScale(swell);                        // Apply ampl function to vox
-    //  vox.dump();                                 // print out the internals of the oscillator logMsg("playing swept sin with line segment...");   // print a message runTest(vox, 3);                            // play vox for 3 seconds
+    //  vox.dump();                                 // Print out the internals of the oscillator logMsg("playing swept sin with swell...");  // Print a message runTest(vox, 3);                            // Play vox for 3 seconds
-        logMsg("done.\n");
+        logMsg("done.\n");                          // Print a message
     }

-If you compiled this into a main() function and linked it with the CSL library, you'd have a stand-alone program that plays frequency sweeps.
+If you compile this into a main() function and link it with the CSL library, you'll have a stand-alone program that plays frequency sweeps (thrilling, right?).
 CSL gets interesting when you add the functionality to: (1) read in-coming audio and process it (as in an audio plug-in); (2) read and respond to in-coming MIDI and/or OSC messages to create sounds (as in a soft-synth); and (3) respond to mesages from a GUI (as in apps and games).